CNN TV

 Is it the right time?
 Who knows?
 It’s never a good time to take a vacation.
 I guarantee though Obama is not taking it easy.
 He’s gettinga way with his family sure but he will be working as always.

-James in Tennessee August 8th, 2008 2:39 pm ET
+August 8, 2008 at 2:39 pm |

 Most people take 2 or 3 vacations a year.
 Obama has not taken one in 19 months.
 He deserves a break, and I do no say that in his defense.
 I am still against his campaign.